lordbenedikt/skeletal_animation_2d_remake/Readme.md

 ### Rust

-To compile the code you will need a working Rust installation.
+To compile and run the code you will need a working Rust installation.
 If you are new to Rust you can follow these instructions: https://www.rust-lang.org/tools/install

 Once Rust is installed, simply run following command inside of the project folder: